Designed by doctors, shaped by you

 Published 10/30/2023

-Updated 10/01/2024
+Updated 05/27/2025

-Unless you’ve been living under a rock, you’ve heard of people using diabetes drugs for weight loss.
+You’ve probably heard of people using diabetes drugs for weight loss.

-Diabetes drugs are prescribed alongside lifestyle changes, like a healthy eating plan and increased exercise.
+When used off-label for weight loss, diabetes drugs are prescribed alongside lifestyle changes, like a healthy eating plan and increased exercise.

 These medications affect the body in different ways, including helping the pancreas produce more insulin and lowering blood sugar levels.
-Newer diabetes drugs also act on parts of your brain responsible for appetite regulation.
+Newer diabetes drugs also act on parts of the brain responsible for appetite regulation.

 Types of diabetes drugs for weight loss include:

 • GLP-1s.
 Glucagon-like peptide-1 receptor agonists (GLP-1s) are a class of medications that stimulate the GLP-1 receptor in your pancreas.
-This leads the pancreas to produce more insulin, which helps lower blood sugar levels and promote weight loss.
+This leads the pancreas to produce more insulin, which helps lower blood sugar and promote weight loss.
 GLP-1 drugs for weight loss and type 2 diabetes include dulaglutide, liraglutide, and semaglutide.

 • GIP/GLP-1s.
 These are dual-acting, meaning they target two receptors in the body: gastric inhibitory polypeptide (GIP) and GLP-1.
 Besides acting on GLP-1, they mimic GIP.
 This hormone is released after eating to trigger insulin production and is linked with feelings of fullness.
 Tirzepatide is a GIP/GLP-1.